 “Please note that this post contains affiliate links and any purchase made through such links will award me a small commission (at absolutely no extra cost for you).
 These funds help me keep this blog up and running.
 Learn more about it here.”

-Who doesn’t love a good weetbix beskuit?
+Who doesn’t love a good Weetbix beskuit?
 Most of my favourite memories include holidays, families and coffee with rusks.
 I don’t know why, but that holiday feeling just isn’t the same if I don’t get to start my morning with a good cup of coffee and delicious homemade rusks.
 Soos my ouma sou se, die is nou ‘n maklike weetbix beskuit resep.

 To say I have a favourite rusk type would be a lie, what I do have are many favourite rusk flavours.
 Since arriving in NZ I realised that buying these off the shelves are a thing of the past and I would have to brush up on my baking skills and make my own.

 It’s a super easy recipe but be cautious when drying it out, as drying times vary considerably.
-The best advice I can give is to set a timer for 60 minute increments and at the end of each session taking a piece out and letting it cool down.
+The best advice I can give is to set a timer for 60-minute increments and at the end of each session taking a piece out and let it cool down.
 Then testing it to see if it has enough crunch.
 Careful to not let it go too long, they will end up being rock hard and in the bin.

 Some of my other favourite rusk flavours are: